 - Try Greek yogurt.
 With much of the water removed, Greek yogurt is thick and creamy.
 Don’t like the high cost?
 Make your own: Put 2 cups of plain yogurt in a colander lined with a paper towel.
 Place the colander over a bowl, and let sit in the fridge for 2 hours or more.

 - Make yogurt parfaits.
 Spruce up plain yogurt by adding 1/2- teaspoon of raw honey or pure maple syrup.
-Include some fresh fruit, raw oats, vanilla, ginger, unsweetened coconut flakes, nuts or seeds.
+Include some fresh fruit, raw oats, ground flax seeds, vanilla, ginger, unsweetened coconut flakes, nuts or seeds.

 - Use plain yogurt as the base for a creamy dressing by pureeing it with some lemon juice, olive oil, salt, dill, garlic, and a pinch of honey.